 Students applying for the coterminal degree must have earned a minimum of 120 units towards graduation as shown on the undergraduate unofficial transcript.
 This includes allowable advanced Placement (AP) and transfer credit.
 Graduate Record Examination (GRE) scores are a requirement.
 To see if you are eligible for a fee waiver for the GRE exam, please go to https://graddiversity.stanford.edu/graduate-fee-waiver/school-based-waivers

 CEE Coterm applicants must submit their application no later than the THIRD Friday of the month of January.
-Decisions will be made by the end of March.
+Decisions will be made by Week 9 of Winter Quarter.
 Coterm students would be accepted to the following Spring Quarter (providing them the required one-quarter overlap if they are graduating seniors).
 Applications are not reviewed between May and November.
 Applicants are permitted to apply to only one coterminal program per term.

 Note: do not use the Graduate Admissions online application — it is for external applicants only.